Find out which program is right for you and how to apply

 In Indiana there are 3 ways to apply for social security benefits:

 - You can apply online

 - You can apply over the telephone by calling 1-800-772-1213 (1-800-325-0778 if you are deaf or hard of hearing)

 - You can visit your local Social Security office and apply in person

-- All medical records in your possession
+- Medical records already in your possession

 - Workers’ compensation information (settlement agreement, date of injury, claim number)

 - Names and dates of your minor children and your spouse